Further information on all such services and options can be found at

 If you click on the link below, you will find further information and a short video on the subject of physiotherapy:

 There are also other services that do not have to be provided by members of legally regulated healthcare professions.
 These can also provide support in the treatment of dementia.
-If you are already receiving care or support, you can ask the care or support person where these services are available in your area.
-If you are not yet receiving care or support, ask your local authority or organizations such as Volkshilfe, Hilfswerk, Caritas, Diakonie or the Red Cross.
-You can also find suitable offers on the Internet: Enter the term together with the name of your town or region in a search engine such as Google.
+If you are already receiving care or support, you can ask your caregiver or support worker where these services are available in your area.
+If you are not yet receiving care or support, ask your local authority or organisations such as Volkshilfe, Hilfswerk, Caritas, Diakonie or the Red Cross.
+You can also find suitable offers online: Enter the term together with the name of your town or region in a search engine such as Google.

 Example terms: